Germany States - How To Choose For Life

 Let's learn about them!

-The state of Berlin is the German capital and the largest city.
-With its 3.4 million inhabitants, Berlin is a magnet for expatriates with its unique, vibrant, creative scene, job opportunities, research infrastructure, modern technology and openness to innovation.
+The state of Berlin is the German capital and the largest city in the country.
+With more than 3.4 million inhabitants, Berlin boasts itself as a hub for expatriates with its unique, vibrant, creative scene, job opportunities, research infrastructure, modern technology, and openness to innovation.

 The Bavaria province consists of small medieval towns and vibrant cities, making it a truly fascinating place.
-The pretty terrains, clear air, national parks, mysterious forests, and snow-capped peaks make Bavaria state even more attractive.
+It has pretty terrains, clear air, national parks, mysterious forests, and snow-capped peaks making Bavaria state even more attractive.

 The province of Bremen is on the Northern side of Germany, the smallest block and less popular.
 This locality is a magnet for professional ex-pats as it has performance-driven businesses, research institutions, and innovative, creative, but laid-back persons.